jgrocho/lein-ver/README.md

 The major, minor, and patch components can only be numeric.
 It is not an error to give non-numeric data, but that component will default to nil.
+Any string can be given for the pre-release or build components.
+The only string that receives special treatment is "nil", which will be interpreted as thought that component were not given.
+Thus it is not possible to use the string literal "nil", for any component, without editing `resources/VERSION` by hand.

 The command `lein ver bump` can be used to increase one of the major, minor, or patch components